 Inside the large lazarette are four polyethylene water tanks totaling 300 gallons (1,135 liters), battery master switches, and a 3,500 watt inverter.
 Four air conditioning compressors provide heating and cooling for the entire yacht.
 Against the transom is the steering system with its connection point for the autopilot.
 The tops for the rudder stocks terminate above the waterline.
 Despite all this equipment there remains 95 cu. ft. of storage for fenders and other cruising gear.
 Access to the engine room is through the oval-shaped door.

 In many modern designs it has become fashionable to eliminate the inside steering station, but the Fleming 55 features a pilothouse which closely resembles the bridge of a much larger vessel.
 We created a dedicated place from which the boat is piloted and controlled without any distractions from other on-board activities but which is still only three steps from the salon and galley.
 Four interior steps safely lead to the upper flying bridge station.

-Specially designed removable consoles provide ample room for a full range of modern electronic equipment without intruding on the full range of engine instrumentation.
+Specially designed removable consoles provide ample room for a full range of modern electronic equipment without intruding on the engine instrumentation.
 Overhead consoles provide additional space.
 There is also a proper chart area with drawers and a chart light.
 Electrical panels swing out to provide easy access to wiring connections and the inside of the flying bridge console is accessed through a swing-out bookcase.
-The watch-keeper has their own helm seat and an adjacent, raised L-shaped settee and table provide a comfortable social area with excellent visibility through the side and forward windows.
+The watch-keeper has their own Stidd helm seat and an adjacent, raised L-shaped settee and table provide a comfortable social area with excellent visibility through the side and forward windows.

 This is truly the nerve center of the boat where all the systems and crew come together in complete harmony.